Maternal Vaccines and How Faith-Based Charities Can Help Raise Awareness

 What role can faith-based organisations play?

-Faith-based organisations can help to support and educate communities on the importance of maternal vaccines and connecting women to these resources.
+Faith-based organisations can help to support and educate communities on the importance of maternal vaccines by connecting women to these resources.
 These organisations provide a supportive environment for open discussions, often serving as trusted voices within their communities, helping to spread information and address any concerns people might have.

 Faith-based organisations, with their unique position of trust and influence, can bridge the gap between medical journeys and personal faith, helping mothers feel empowered and supported...